NeuroStat/replicability_fmri/README.md

 We use the *IMAGEN* database from where we subsample tests and independent replications.

 ## Structure of project
-* 1_Sampling: contains the scripts for sampling and generating the raw results.
+* Sampling: contains the scripts for sampling and generating the raw results.
-* 2_Analyses: contains the scripts to generate the pre-processed data, the analyses and finally the figures for the paper.
+* Analyses: contains the scripts to generate the pre-processed data, the analyses and finally the figures for the paper.

 The actual *IMAGEN* database is separated from this repository.
 Furthermore, the **raw** results are too large to save into a Github repository and hence also separated.
 Pre-processed *intermediate* R files are saved in /2_Analyses/_IntData.
 To generate the figures, one then only needs this folder and the /2_Analyses/_Figures folder.